-This policy is based on requirements set out in the Statutory Framework for the Early Years Foundation Stage 2021.
+This policy is based on requirements set out in the Statutory Framework for the Early Years Foundation Stage.

-At Carlinghow Academy, the Early Years Foundation Stage currently consists of two year old provision - Little Explorers, a Nursery class and a Reception class.
+At Carlinghow Academy, the Early Years Foundation Stage currently consists of two year old provision - Little Explorers, which offers 3 hour sessions every morning, a Nursery class, which offers both 15hr and 30hr places (for qualifying parents) and a Reception class.
+We admit children into Nursery from the term following their 3rd birthday until they reach full-time school age.
+In Nursery, we may also offer additional sessions, charged beyond the free entitlement.
+Additional sessions are charged at £15 per session.

-We admit children from the term following their 3rd birthday until they reach full-time school age to Early Years where both part-time and full-time children may be based together.
-We also offer additional sessions, charged beyond the free entitlement.
+School starts at 8:30am and finishes at 3:00pm for all Reception and full-time Nursery children.